ANDRYA005/Battleships/README.md

 # Battleships
 A battleships game played in the command shell.
+Developed in Python.